neuro4ml/neuro4ml.github.io/Week_2/4-Synapse_Models.md

 :align: center
 ```

 Gap junctions occur in many species, but a particularly interesting example is the tiny worm caenorhabditis elegans (usually written _C. elegans_).
 Neuroscientists love it because it always has precisely 302 neurons with the same pattern of connections.
-It’s unusual though because they are mostly non-spiking, using gap junctions to communicate instead.
+It's unusual though because they are mostly non-spiking, using gap junctions to communicate instead.

 ```{figure} figures/synapse-modelsPicture14.png
 :label: p14